-- (a) The Sponsor must complete any report templates provided by the Minister for assessing the Sponsor's performance against the Minimum Requirements, Objectives and Performance Standards.
+(a) The Sponsor must complete any report templates and/or approved reporting systems provided by the Minister for assessing the Sponsor's performance against the Minimum Requirements, Objectives and Performance Standards.
 The report templates provided by the Minister will seek the provision of information from the Sponsor that the Minister reasonably requires to assess the Sponsor's performance under this Agreement.
-Report templates for reporting the Sponsor's performance against the Minimum Requirements, Objectives and Performance Standards may be included within the reporting templates that are required to be completed for Quarterly Reports and Annual Reports. - (b) In addition, the Sponsor will complete and submit the following reports to the Minister: - (i) Quarterly Reports, to be submitted to the Minister by 30 April, 31 July and 31 October of each School Year in relation to the previous three (3) months of that School Year; and - (ii) Annual Reports, to be submitted to the Minister by 31 January of each year in respect of the previous School Year. - (c) A report submitted under paragraphs (a) or (b) of this clause 18.2 will only be accepted once approved by the Minister.
-The Minister may, if he or she is not satisfied with the level of detail contained in the report, require the Sponsor to amend the report and resubmit it to the Minister within any timeframe specified by the Minister.
+Report templates for reporting the Sponsor's performance against the Minimum Requirements, Objectives and Performance Standards may be included within the reporting templates that are required to be completed for Quarterly Reports and Annual Reports.

-- (d) The Sponsor's appointed contract manager must attend contract review meetings with the Minister's appointed contract manager on a quarterly basis, following submission of the Quarterly Reports.
-The dates and times for those meetings will be as agreed between the parties' appointed contract managers. - (e) The Sponsor must report to the Minister as soon as the Sponsor has defaulted on any of its debt obligations or as soon as the Sponsor can reasonably anticipate that it may soon default on any of its debt obligations. - (f) If the Sponsor is servicing any term debt, the Sponsor must report to the Minister as part of each Quarterly Report and each Annual Report on the Sponsor's debt service coverage ratio. - (g) Any reporting that the Sponsor is required to provide to the Minister on a Student achievement Performance Standard must report on the Student population as a whole and in addition must provide separate reporting for Māori, Pasifika, Students with Special Education Needs and Students from low socio-economic backgrounds.
+- (b) In addition, the Sponsor will complete and submit the following reports to the Minister: - (i) Quarterly Reports, to be submitted to the Minister by 30 April, 31 July and 31 October of each School Year in relation to the previous three (3) months of that School Year; and - (ii) Annual Reports, to be submitted to the Minister by 17 February of each year in respect of the previous School Year. - (c) The Minister may, if he or she is not satisfied with the level of detail contained in the report received from the Sponsor in accordance with paragraph (a) and (b) of this clause 18.2, require the Sponsor to provide a supplementary report containing additional details and submit this to the Minister within any timeframe specified by the Minister. - (d) The Sponsor's appointed contract manager must attend contract review meetings with the Minister's appointed contract manager on a quarterly basis, following submission of the Quarterly Reports.
+The dates and times for those meetings will be as agreed between the parties' appointed contract managers. - (e) The Sponsor must report to the Minister as soon as the Sponsor has defaulted on any of its debt obligations or as soon as the Sponsor can reasonably anticipate that it may soon default on any of its debt obligations. - (f) If the Sponsor is servicing any term debt, the Sponsor must report to the Minister as part of each Quarterly Report and each Annual Report on the Sponsor's debt service coverage ratio. - (g) Any reporting that the Sponsor is required to provide to the Minister on a Student achievement Performance Standard must report on the Student population as a whole and in addition must provide separate reporting for each of Māori, Pasifika, Students with Special Education Needs and Students from low socio-economic backgrounds.